Blepharitis from Eyelash Extensions

 Hypoallergenic lash extensions offer relief to individuals allergic to lash extensions.
 Our hypoallergenic extensions use gentle adhesives and materials designed for sensitive eyes to minimize risk.
 If you've previously experienced allergic reactions while getting extensions done or simply wish to prevent future ones altogether, our specially tailored products offer comfort and peace of mind.

-Conjunctivitis may also be caused by allergens such as pollen, perfumes, cosmetics, smoke, dust mites, Balsam of Peru, or eye drops.The most frequent cause of conjunctivitis is allergic conjunctivitis and it affects 15% to 40% of the population.”
+Conjunctivitis may also be caused by allergens such as pollen, perfumes, cosmetics, smoke, dust mites, or eye drops.The most frequent cause of conjunctivitis is allergic conjunctivitis and it affects 15% to 40% of the population.”

-Your eyes deserve only the finest care, which is why our selection of allergy to eyelash extensions test offers you an exquisitely luxurious experience.
-Discover longer, fuller lashes without risk of allergic reactions; invest in yourself today by selecting our allergy-friendly extensions; don't let sensitivities hold back from experiencing captivating eyelashes' allure; buy now and relish its glamour without incurring additional allergies worries!
+Discover longer, fuller lashes without risk of allergic reactions; invest in yourself today by selecting our allergy-friendly adhesives; don't let sensitivities hold back from experiencing captivating eyelashes' allure; buy now and relish its glamour without incurring additional allergies worries!

 Treating an Eyelash Extension Allergic Reaction